Colistin

 Common side effects of the injectable form include kidney problems and neurological problems.
-Other serious side effects may include anaphylaxis, muscle weakness, and Clostridium difficile-associated diarrhea.
+Other serious side effects may include anaphylaxis, muscle weakness, and Clostridioides difficile-associated diarrhea.
 The inhaled form may result in constriction of the bronchioles.
 It is unclear if use during pregnancy is safe for the fetus.
 Colistin is in the polymyxin class of medications.
 It works by breaking down the cytoplasmic membrane, which generally results in bacterial cell death.

 Colistin was discovered in 1947 and colistimethate sodium was approved for medical use in the United States in 1970.
 It is on the World Health Organization's List of Essential Medicines.
 The World Health Organization classifies colistin as critically important for human medicine.
 It is available as a generic medication.
 It is derived from bacteria of the genus Paenibacillus.

 Medical uses

 Antibacterial spectrum

 Colistin has been effective in treating infections caused by Pseudomonas, Escherichia, and Klebsiella species.
 The following represents minimum inhibitory concentration (MIC) susceptibility data for a few medically significant microorganisms: